-Slasher movies are a special sub-genre of horror where a killer (usually masked-up) stalks, slays, and generally causes mayhem for a group of unsuspecting teens.
-Some of the best-known flicks touting this label—including Halloween, Friday the 13th, and A Nightmare on Elm Street—also feature larger-than-life villains who, over the course of the films and their many sequels, become the characters you can’t help but root for, even if it means high body counts in the end.
+Slasher movies are a particular sub-genre of horror wherein a killer (usually masked) stalks, slays, and generally unleashes mayhem on a group of unsuspecting teens.
+Some of the best-known flicks touting this label—including Halloween (1978), Friday the 13th (1980), and A Nightmare on Elm Street (1984)—also feature larger-than-life villains who, over the course of the films and their many sequels, become the characters you can’t help but root for, even if it means high body counts in the end.

-If you’re shopping for horror gifts but you know that special person in your life is actually just into slasher movies, chances are the present they’ll really appreciate is more specific than just any old creepy horror swag.
-So whether your giftee knows all of Jason Voorhees’s masks by heart (and can tell you which films they come from) or is just obsessed with all things Haddonfield, these gifts inspired by classic ‘70s and ‘80s slashers and beyond could be exactly what their blood and gore-loving hearts have been waiting for.
+If you’re shopping for horror gifts but you know that special person in your life is actually just into slasher movies, chances are the present they’ll really appreciate is more specific than just any old creepy swag.
+So whether your giftee knows all of Jason Voorhees’s masks by heart (and can tell you which films they come from) or is just obsessed with all things Haddonfield, these gifts, inspired by classic slashers from the ‘70s, ‘80s, and beyond, could be exactly what their blood and gore-loving hearts have been waiting for.

-Halloween Kills, the latest entry in the iconic Halloween franchise, arrives in theaters on October 15, but you can still help your giftee get in the spirit of the season with this Blu-ray collector’s edition of John Carpenter’s 1978 classic.
-The film, which was made on a budget of just $300,000, went on to gross $47 million domestically and an additional $23 million internationally (equal to about $300 million at the box office today), and is regarded as one of the most successful independent films ever made.
+The film, which was made on a budget of just $300,000, went on to gross about $47 million domestically at the box office and is regarded as one of the most successful independent films ever made.
 It also inspired a slew of imitators in the early 1980s—including Friday the 13th and others—but fans know the Shape (what Michael Myers is credited as in the first film) created the blueprint for many of the legendary slasher movie villains that followed.

 Buy it: Amazon

-One, two, these Freddy sneakers by Vans could actually make a great gift for you, or for anyone else on your list who loves the Nightmare on Elm Street series.
-Inspired by the infamous red-and-green sweater donned by Freddy Krueger in every installment of the nine-film franchise, these high-tops are a killer ode to the dream-stalking funny man.
-They’re also made with reinforced toe caps and the brand’s signature rubber-waffle outsoles for added comfort, so they won’t be a nightmare to wear around in your waking life.
+One, two, this Freddy cardigan could actually make a great gift for you—or for anyone else on your list who loves the Nightmare on Elm Street series.
+Inspired by the infamous red-and-green sweater donned by Freddy Krueger in every installment of the nine-film franchise, this cozy number is a killer ode to the dream-stalking funny man.
+It’s also available in a range of sizes, from XS to 3X, so it won’t be a nightmare to wear around in your waking life.

 NECA has a reputation among horror movie lovers for making some of the most detailed model replicas of famous villains, and this Jason Voorhees action figure definitely doesn’t disappoint.
 You can find NECA versions of Jason from all the Friday the 13th films, but this one—which is an homage to the hockey-masked killer look in Freddy vs. Jason (2003)—really feels like the ultimate investment, as it comes with three removable masks, two machetes, a fire effect that recreates the final battle between him and Freddy at the end of the film, and (best of all) a teddy bear.
-Your giftee probably won’t want to unbox this collector’s item anytime soon, but it’s nice to have so many accessories, you know?
+Your giftee probably won’t want to unbox this collector’s item anytime soon, but the accessories add a bit more fun to it.

 Coloring books can be fun no matter what age you are, and this one, which is themed around monsters from classic slasher movies, makes a great gift for anyone who enjoys a little blood and guts during their relaxation time.
-Featuring Jason Voorhees, Leatherface, Pennywise (not technically a slasher movie villain, but we’ll let this one slide), and others, this 25-page book is sure to keep your giftee entertained for many spooky nights to come.
+Featuring Jason Voorhees, Leatherface, Pennywise from Stephen King’s It (not technically a slasher movie villain, but we’ll let this one slide), and others, this book contains over 30 pages that your giftee can color and is sure to keep them entertained for many spooky nights to come.

 Buy it: Amazon

-8. Halloween III: Season of the Witch Original Soundtrack LP; $32
+8. Halloween III: Season of the Witch Pumpkin Mask; $70

-John Carpenter and Debra Hill, co-writer and producer of the original Halloween, initially envisioned the series as an anthology, and after collaborating on the 1981 sequel, returned as producers for 1982’s Halloween III: Season of the Witch.
-This divisive third film in the franchise was a critical and commercial bomb when it was released—in large part because it doesn’t feature Michael Myers—but has since been embraced as a cult-classic within the horror community.
-This soundtrack LP by Death Waltz Recording Co. features all the heavy synth sounds and pulsating beats that John Carpenter and composer Alan Howarth created to make the film so atmospheric.
-It’s also available on orange vinyl, so it could make a stunning addition to any record collection.
+John Carpenter and Debra Hill, co-writer and producer of the original Halloween, wanted to transform the series into an anthology, and after collaborating on the 1981 sequel, they returned as producers for 1982’s Halloween III: Season of the Witch.
+The divisive third film in the franchise was a critical and commercial bomb when it was released—in large part because it doesn’t feature Michael Myers—but has since been embraced as a cult classic within the horror community.

-9. The Hellbound Heart by Clive Barker; $14
+10. The Hellbound Heart by Clive Barker; From $12

 For most folks, Pinhead is the face of the Hellraiser franchise.
 But Pinhead and his whole gang of gnarly Cenobites—known as "angels to some, but demons to others"—aren’t actually the focus of The Hellbound Heart, Clive Barker’s 1986 horror novella, which was used as the basis for the first Hellraiser film (1987).
 If your giftee is a big fan of the flicks but hasn’t actually read Barker’s original story yet, this 164-page paperback is a quick read and could be a great way to help them in their quest to explore the further regions of experience (but maybe not have to worry about being sucked into a hideous hell dimension afterward).